 - 2.2.1 Having ascertained that a proposed development is not connected with the management of any European site, the HRA process comprises four main stages: - Stage 1 Screening: the first stage of the HRA process involves considering whether the plan or project will have a 'Likely Significant Effect' (LSE) on the European site in question, either alone, or in combination with other plans or projects.
 If the Screening process concludes that no LSE on the European site will occur, then the project may be authorised.
 Otherwise, Stage 2 'Appropriate Assessment' (AA) would be required. - Stage 2 AA: where it is determined that an LSE is possible, the competent authority must carry out an AA to assess the implications of the plan or project in respect of the conservation objectives of the European site in question.
 This should enable the competent authority to determine whether or not the plan or project would adversely affect the integrity of the European site.
 If it can be ascertained beyond reasonable scientific doubt that the plan or project would not adversely affect the integrity of the European site, then it can be authorised.
 If not, Stages 3 and 4 would apply. - Stage 3 Alternative Solutions: where it is determined that the plan or project would have an adverse effect on the integrity of a European site (or that there is uncertainty and a precautionary approach is taken), alternative solutions which would deliver the plan or project objective(s) need to be considered.
-If there are no alternatives that do not affect the integrity of the European site, Stage 4 applies. - Stage 4 Imperative Reasons of Overriding Public Interest (IROPI): where a plan or project adversely affects the integrity of a European site there are no alternative solutions, it may only proceed for imperative reasons of overriding public interest, subject to compensatory measures being secured.
+If there are no alternatives that would meet the objectives of the plan or project and are predicted to have a lesser impact on the integrity of the European site, Stage 4 applies.

+Stage 4 - Imperative Reasons of Overriding Public Interest (IROPI): where a plan or project adversely affects the integrity of a European site there are no alternative solutions, it may only proceed for imperative reasons of overriding public interest, subject to compensatory measures being secured.